ronak66/Youtube-Caption-Translation-English-to-Hindi/README.md

 # English to Hindi Machine Translation

-Given a youtube id, collects the English captions and using a machine translation model, converts these english captions to Hindi and feeds it back to the video.
+Given a YouTube video id, collects the English captions and using a machine translation model, converts these english captions to Hindi and feeds it back to the video.
 It is advised to train the model on a better and a bigger dataset in-order to get acceptable accuracy.

 ### Steps